 I believe that the most successful photographs are those that tell stories.
 I have also come to realize that this is extremely difficult to do well.
 For example, landscape photos may not have a dominant subject, such as a person, animal or building, to carry the image.
-Instead, the appeal of the image must derive primarily from its technical and compositional qualities; there should be absolutely no technical or compositional flaws to detract from the image's expression, and the quality and spatial relationships of the visual elements (including light and color) should contain energy and elicit emotion.
-These principles apply equally to my architectural photos, even though they do have a dominant subject, and they are key to creating images that entice people to study them, in the first place, and tell stories about their subjects, rather than simply being images of their subjects.
+Landscape photos don't have eyes!
+Instead, the appeal of an image must derive primarily from its technical and compositional qualities; there should be no technical or compositional flaws to detract from the image's expression, and the quality and spatial relationships of the visual elements (including light and color) should contain energy and elicit emotion.
+These principles apply equally to my architectural photos, even though they do have a dominant subject.
+By approaching them much as I do landscape photos, the result is that they entice people to study them -- they draw the viewer in -- and they tell stories about their subjects, rather than simply being images of their subjects.
 This is an important distinction.
 I strive to tell stories about my subjects in every image.

 No photographer -- no artist, in fact -- works in a vacuum.
 While I continually study the work